 The triticale, on the other hand, had done very well.
 It was noted that the same planting pattern had been employed for drilling the permanent and cover crops, and that the triticale had apparently out-competed the fescue and clover in what were often about the same planting row.
 It was noted that it would be preferable to change planting direction as much as possible to prevent this possible hindrance to success.
 The impracticability of achieving this objective on many fields was also noted.

 Regarding the triticale, the team witnessed a surprise finding on May 24.
 Across all 4 fields, the triticale was 25% taller on the side where it had been run over again with the drill seeding (see photo).
 The theory is that the aeration with the drill released more nitrogen to those seeds.
-The rye cover crop planted as part of Experiment #2 will be checked in the spring to see if the vetch over-drilling produces a similar result.
 It was further noted that there were plentiful worm middens, a testament to the general success of the no-till planting that had been employed on these fields for the last several years.

 Unexpected Discovery: Triticale 25% higher where followed with drill